theAtropos4n6/Partition-4DiagnosticParser/README.md

 ## Usage

 The tool comes with a GUI interface.
-User has **to provide the tool with a Partition%4Diagnostic.evtx log file** and then has the following options:
+User has **to provide the tool with a Partition%4Diagnostic.evtx log file** (when in live systems, bear in mind that this Event Log is locked from the OS and needs to be copied elsewere first) and then has the following options:

 **1.** Run a **full report action** to get a report (HTML or CSV) showing all of the connected devices, their manufacturer, model, First Connected Timestamp in UTC, Last Connected Timestamp in UTC and finally **every Volume Serial Number that ever existed on these devices** historically throughout the whole log.